westland-valhalla/retired-warrior/README.md

 *[Tomoe](https://en.wikipedia.org/wiki/Tomoe_Gozen) (c.
 1157 – 1247) was especially beautiful, with white skin, long hair, and charming features.
 She was also a remarkably strong archer, and as a swordswoman she was a warrior worth a thousand, ready to confront a demon or a god, mounted or on foot.
 She handled unbroken horses with superb skill; she rode unscathed down perilous descents.
 Whenever a battle was imminent, Yoshinaka sent her out as his first captain, equipped with strong armor, an oversized sword, and a mighty bow; and she performed more deeds of valor than any of his other warriors.*

-Where a Hunter had to be a hunter of perish, becoming a warrior was almost optional.
+Where a Hunter had to be a hunter or perish, becoming a warrior was almost optional.
 A warrior needed Training, Skill and Wisdom to survive into retirement.
 In my private opinion, a warrior also needed a tribe.
 Again, as not to live in isolation.

 It is in the wisdom of warriors that we find great inspiration and strength.
 [Nitobe Inazō](https://en.wikipedia.org/wiki/Nitobe_Inaz%C5%8D) wrote: